Welcome to Our Las Vegas Driving School

 Weaving or straddling the lines

-Stopping on a green light for no apparent reason
+Stopping at a green light for no apparent reason

 Stopping on the RR tracks